Introduction – Mitigating Risk, Compressing Schedule, Reducing Waste

 3 Request for information.
 In its report ‘Impact and Control of RFls on Construction Projects’, Navigant Consulting reviewed 1,362 projects which averaged 9.9 RFls per US$1 m of construction award and, it cost the project an average US$1,080 per RFI.

-Through this workflow the traditional process of producing a formal set of 20 engineering drawings was eliminated; instead BOS VirCon digitally imported the Engineering Models to create the Construction/ Detailing Model’.
+Through this workflow the traditional process of producing a formal set of 20 engineering drawings was eliminated; instead BDS VirCon digitally imported the Engineering Models to create the Construction/ Detailing Model’.
 This early creation of the Construction/ Detailing Model (called Construction Modelling or Pre-Detailing) is a variation to the Traditional workflow and it’s consistent with Integrated Project Delivery (‘IPD’) methodologies, the differences between the workflows is illustrated in Fig. 2.

 Beyond the savings to engineering documentation, the bigger benefit was the compression of the overall project schedule in eliminating the need to produce a completed set of 2-D design documents before construction commenced.
-Consequently when the Construction/Detailing Model was approved by the design team- both engineering drawings and fabrication drawings were produced from the one model.
+Consequently when the Construction/Detailing Model was approved by the design team- both engineering drawings and fabrication drawings were produced from the one BIM model.

 Procurement – Savings, Risk Mitigation and Efficiencies

-The contractor then used the fully detailed model for the procurement of steel fabrication, making it a far more transparent and easier process.
+The contractor then used the fully detailed BIM model for the procurement of steel fabrication, making it a far more transparent and easier to process.
 Since the fabricators were bidding off completed shop drawings with accurate quantities and detailed connections, they could provide more precise bids and delivery schedules, which in turn enhanced schedule certainty and reduced the project’s overall risks.

 The added advantage of producing detailing models at this early stage was it enabled the contractor to approach a wider number of fabricators and to coordinate the fabrication supply chain graphically through the model.